bitshu4/BCSP/README.md

 ## Installation
 Installing **BCSP** is very easy.
-First, install [MelonLoader](https://github.com/LavaGang/MelonLoader) and select Slope Plus as the target game while running the installer.
+1. Install [MelonLoader](https://github.com/LavaGang/MelonLoader) and select Slope Plus as the target game while running the installer.
-Then, simply drag all the folders of this project into your Slope Plus directory and the mod should work!
+2. Simply drag all the folders of this project into your Slope Plus directory and the mod should work!

 ## Compatibility
 This mod only works when using Slope Plus version 1.3.0.
 Install the game [here](https://coweggs.itch.io/slope-plus).